Robson04/dialog-pages/README.md

 ```pawn
 #include "dialog-pages.inc"
 ```
+> The addition of the YSI library is required for Dialog-Pages to function properly.
+YSI has been added to the repository and the necessary files (compilator etc.)

 To create dialog-pages you must use this function.
 This function have more arguments than the orginal.
 Additional arguments add library hints how the dialog exactly should look.
 ```pawn